 Keep in mind that administering a salt shot will cause pain for the patient.
 For one, the injection itself causes pain and the salt water doesn’t make it any better as it stings and burns upon injection.
 If the person is responsive to pain, trust me, you’ll know it!
-Remember, when there’s a life on the line, every moment and second is precious.
-There’s time required when it comes to preparing a salt shot and this time could be better spent dialing 911, administering rescue breathing or dosing the victim with Naloxone.
+Remember, when there’s life on the line, every moment and second is precious.
+There’s the time required when it comes to preparing a salt shot and this time could be better spent dialing 911, administering rescue breathing or dosing the victim with Naloxone.

 Physically hitting someone isn’t the greatest idea.
 After all, doing so could result in injury.
 Punching, slapping, kicking, or dragging someone isn’t going to necessarily help our cause.
 When it comes to the “sternal rub”, you want to cause pain but you do not want to cause any sort of “harm”.
 If the victim is unresponsive to the sternal rub than waste no further time and dial 911.
 While waiting for first responders to arrive, do rescue breathing and administer Naloxone if accessible.